This will be an individual Swiss tournament with 5 sections, but trophies will be awarded based on team performance.

 - Your team has a better chance of winning trophies if your team has more players, so encourage your classmates to register.

 - Players who score a perfect 3.0 in the K-3 unrated section will be asked to play in the 4th-8th grade section in the next tournament.
-Players who score a perfect 3.0 in the 4th-8th grade unrated section (or the old Intermediate section) will be asked to join the USCF for the next tournament.
+Players who score a perfect 3.0 in the 4th-8th grade unrated section will be asked to join the USCF for the next tournament.

 Scoring subject to change based on number of sections, but scoring will be something like this for team trophy purposes: